TomerPlugin/horizon/README.md

 - React: A popular JavaScript library for building user interfaces.
 - WebRTC: A set of APIs for real-time communication between browsers.
 - Firebase: A cloud-based platform for building mobile and web applications.
-- Styled Components: A CSS-in-JS library for styling React components.
+- Tailwind: A utility-first CSS framework for quickly building custom user interfaces.

 ## Getting Started